REBCO, BSCCO, MgB₂: A Guide to Superconductor Chemistries

 These two are called low-temperature superconductors (LTS).
 Everything below is about the materials that broke the helium barrier.

-Bismuth strontium calcium copper oxide (“BSCCO”, pronounced bisko) was discovered in 1988, two years into the copper-oxide gold rush.
-The variant used in power engineering, Bi-2223 (the numbers count atoms in the crystal recipe), superconducts up to about 110 K, comfortably above liquid nitrogen’s 77 K.
+Bismuth strontium calcium copper oxide (“BSCCO”, pronounced bisko) was discovered in 1988, two years into the wave of copper-oxide discoveries.
+The variant used in power engineering, Bi-2223 (the numbers count atoms in the crystal recipe), superconducts up to about 110 K (−163 °C, −262 °F), comfortably above liquid nitrogen’s 77 K (−196 °C, −321 °F).

 BSCCO earned its place in history as the first HTS material anyone could manufacture as long wires, using a comparatively conventional trick: pack the ceramic powder into silver tubes, then draw and roll them into flat tape (the powder-in-tube process, covered in Part 4).
 Because it came first, it is called first-generation (1G) HTS wire.